ICONationTeam/ICONSafe-SCORE/README.md

 - **Example** :
 <pre>$ ./scripts/score/deploy_score.sh -n localhost</pre>

-## Update an already deployed MultiSigWallet to localhost, testnet or mainnet
+## Update an already deployed ICONSafe to localhost, testnet or mainnet

-- If you modified the MultiSigWallet SCORE source code, you may need to update it.
+- If you modified the ICONSafe SCORE source code, you may need to update it.

 - In the root folder of the project, run the following command:
 <pre>$ ./scripts/score/update_score.sh</pre>